einrob/TS_CNN/Traffic_Sign_Classifier.md

 The validation set is a set of features and a target vector, which is used to prevent the network to overfit on the training data set.
 It is used to measure the actual error.
 The validation set can also "bleed" into the weights of the network, so it may overfit on the validation set too.
 That why we need a test data set.

 ## Test Dataset
 This is an unbiased set of features and target vector used to evaluate the final model fit.
-It should be kept under disclosure till the model is fully trained and have to be independent from booth TRAINING and VALIDATION set.
+It should be kept under disclosure till the model is fully trained and has to be independent from booth TRAINING and VALIDATION set.
 It is used to assess the performance of the network in terms of generalization and predictive power.

 http://cseweb.ucsd.edu/~elkan/250Bwinter2011/classifiereval.pdf